quicwg/multipath/draft-ietf-quic-multipath.md

 or the quality of RTT or loss rate is becoming worse) and wants to close the initial path.

-{{fig-example-path-close1}} illustrates an example of path closing when both the client and the server use non-zero-length CIDs.
+{{fig-example-path-close1}} illustrates an example of path closing.
 For the first path, the server's 1-RTT packets use DCID C1, which has a sequence number of 1; the client's 1-RTT packets use DCID S2, which has a sequence number of 2.
 For the second path, the server's 1-RTT packets use DCID C2, which has a sequence